Sanka - under the umbrella / Fumio Tachibana

 Fumio Tachibana

 Born in Hiroshima in 1968.
 Artist.
 His works are mainly made up of text, paper, prints and books as materials and themes.
 While he produces unique books and printed matter such as the magazine "Kyutai," he also holds exhibitions at museums and galleries as an artist.
-His latest photo collection is "Kasashita."
+His latest photo collection is "Sanka."
 He is participating in the "Sagacho Exhibit Space 1983-2000" exhibition at the Museum of Modern Art, Gunma until December 13, 2020.